Question from Kate: I’m close to my son’s birth mother and a few of her family members. But his birth father is incarcerated and is a violent man.

 Listen to what she says and attune to her.
 Do you sense that she is able to maintain a wall of privacy for the sake of the son you both love?
 If she doesn’t perceive Birth Dad as dangerous as you do, why might that be?
 Do you get the sense that she is trustworthy on this subject?

-Simply having this conversation has the potential to take you more deeply into a trusting relationship with Birth Mom, which will serve your son well in the coming years.
+Simply having this conversation has the potential to take you more deeply into a trusting relationship with your son’s birth mom, which will serve your son well in the coming years.
 If you end up still feeling unsettled about the safety of your son and your family, you can still fall back on the offsite mailbox solution.

 Dear Readers, what say you?